 Valuable or not, the song was awarded by the official institution of "good" Bulgarian music with the First Prize.
-Only twice more N. Yordanov won "The Golden Orpheus" - Third Prize in 1973 with "Nadezhda" (m.
-At.
-Kosev, t.
-N. Yordanov, ar.
-R. Popov, s.
-B. Gudzhunov) and Grand Prize in 1993 with "Dedication" (music - H. Agasyan, lyrics - N. Yordanov, arrangement - Kr.
+Only twice more N. Yordanov won The Golden Orpheus prize - Third Prize in 1973 with Nadezhda [Hope] (music by At.
+Kosev, lyrics by N. Yordanov, arrangement by R. Popov, sung by B. Gudzhunov) and Grand Prize in 1993 with Posveshtenie [Dedication] (music - H. Agasyan, lyrics - N. Yordanov, arrangement - Kr.
 Gyulmezov, performed by D. Nedelchev).
-It is hardly a coincidence that the bard's first success at the song contest, "Hope", was not included in his collection of songs.
-Both cases show that N. Yordanov does not trust the socialist song filter and prioritizes his personal aesthetics.
-It takes a lot of nerve to make such a move; all the more so when it is done by an absolute layman.
-And so N. Yordanov has been honored three times at "The Golden Orpheus", but in the selection process only the last text was truly his own; it is no coincidence that mhe text in question ("Dedication") was written in 1993, when both the political and the creative situation were very different.
+It is hardly a coincidence that the bard's first success at the song contest, Nadezhda [Hope], was not included in his collection of songs.
+Both cases show that N. Yordanov did not trust the socialist song filter and prioritized his personal aesthetics.
+It took a lot of nerve to make such a move; all the more so when it was done by an absolute layman.
+And so N. Yordanov had been honored three times at The Golden Orpheus, but in the selection process only the last text was truly his own; it is no coincidence that the text in question Posveshtenie [Dedication] was written in 1993, when both the political and the creative situation were very different.